rsena-felipe/Titanic_MachineLearning/README.md

 ## Project Structure

-The project is structure as follows:
+The project is structured as follows:

 ```bash
 .